5 Unexpected Places For Professional Networking

 3- Charity organizations

-Not only will helping a cause close to your heart make you feel good, but it’s also an easy and fulfilling way to automatically expand your network.
+Not only will helping a cause close to your heart make you feel good, but it’s also an easy and fulfilling way to expand your network automatically.
 We tend to have our guard down while volunteering, so it’s an easy way to introduce yourself and widen your network.
-Pay it forward and join a planning committee for a fundraising event or simply help out at your leisure.
+Pay it forward and join a planning committee for a fundraising event or help out at your leisure.
 It’s a win-win.

 4- Vacation destinations

-BTW: make sure to email your new contacts post-vacation; although that person you met while scuba-diving is from another province, they might be a key connection in the future.
+BTW: make sure to email your new contacts post-vacation; although that person you met while scuba-diving is from another province, they might be a pivotal connection in the future.

 5- Communal workspaces (yes, including coffee shops)